delftdata/cascade/README.md

 flink run --pyFiles /path/to/cascade/src,/path/to/cascade --pyModule deathstar_movie_review.demo -p X
 ```

+> This command runs `FlinkRuntime.init`, which requires the location of a
+> flink-python jarfile.
+> The location is currently hardcoded in `src/cascade/runtime/flink_runtime` and
+> should be changed based on your environment.
+The jar file is included as part
+> of the flink installation itself, at https://flink.apache.org/downloads/ (1.20.1).

 Once the job is submitted, you can start the benchmark.
 Open another terminal in
 the same directory (and conda environment) and run: